onlyskin/Anki-LilyPond/README.md

 Where `%ANKI%` will be replaced with the code to be rendered.

-You can add your own templates to the `user_files` directory in the addoon's files (see `Tools -> Addons -> LilyPond Integration -> View Files`).
+You can add your own templates to the `user_files` directory in the addon's files (see `Tools -> Addons -> LilyPond Integration -> View Files`).
 You'll need to restart Anki after making any changes.